-acid(o)- Also acidi-.
+Also acidi‑.

 Acid; sharp or sour.

-[Latin acidus, from acere, to be sour.]
+Latin acidus, from acere, to be sour.

 Examples include acidosis, an excessively acid condition of the tissues or fluids; aciduria, a medical condition in which acid is present in the urine; to acidify a substance is to make it acidic, while to acidulate it is to make it only slightly acid; a substance that is acidulous is mildly sharp-tasting or sour (and can refer in a figurative sense to cutting or bitter remarks); acidimetry is the measurement of the strengths of acids; something acidophilic (Greek philia, fondness) is either easily stained with acid dyes, or grows best in acid conditions.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.